mehsan-dev/Pok-dex/README.md

 The app is built using the Model-View-ViewModel (MVVM) architecture pattern.
 Here's a brief overview of the different layers:

+## Model

-## Model: The data layer that represents the app's data and business logic.
+The data layer that represents the app's data and business logic.
 In this app, the models are the Pokemon and PokemonType structs.
 View: The UI layer that displays the data to the user and handles user input.
 In this app, the views are implemented using SwiftUI.
 ViewModel: The glue layer that connects the view and the model.
 The view model handles the business logic and provides the data to the view.